Madao97/STReF-NDVI/README.md

 and quality-controlled Sentinel-2 NDVI supervision.

 This repository provides the core implementation of STReF-NDVI to:
-1) construct model-ready datasets from preprocessed Sentinel-1 features and Sentinel-2 NDVI observations,
+1) construct model-ready datasets from preprocessed Sentinel-1 features and Sentinel-2 NDVI observations.
-2) train the STReF-NDVI model,
+2) train the STReF-NDVI model.
-3) reconstruct continuous NDVI time series, and
+3) reconstruct continuous NDVI time series.
 4) quantitatively evaluate the reconstructed NDVI.

 The repository focuses on the core reconstruction framework and starts from